The Bankrate promise

 Eligible new cardholders can take advantage of two short-term perks: A sign-up bonus and a long intro APR offer on purchases and balance transfers.

-The $200 welcome offer (after spending $1,500 in the first six months) is a nice feature that comes with many of the best credit cards with no annual fee.
-It’s a fast way to earn cash back that won’t break most budgets since you only need to spend $250 a month to hit the target goal.
+The welcome offer ( 20,000 ThankYou points, worth $200 in cash back, after spending $1,500 in the first six months) is a nice feature.
+It’s a fast way to earn cash back that won’t break most budgets, since you only need to spend $250 a month to hit the target goal.

 When you pair it with other credit cards

-People who tend to carry multiple credit cards and don’t mind strategizing ways to get as much value as possible out of every card will get the most value out of the Custom Cash Card.
-Since you only earn 5 percent cash back in one bonus category (and 1 percent on all other purchases), use the Custom Cash Card for purchases that fall into one of the card’s eligible spend categories.
+People who tend to carry multiple credit cards and don’t mind strategizing ways to get as much value as possible out of every card will enjoy the Custom Cash Card.
+Since you only earn 5 percent cash back in one bonus category (on up to $500 per billing cycle, then 1 percent) and 1 percent on all other purchases, use the Custom Cash Card for purchases that fall into one of the card’s eligible spend categories.
 Any other purchases should be put on another rewards card.

 When is the Citi Custom Cash Card not worth it?